 It was already clear to me that, even 25 years after their first performance, the Team did not have a policy about public relations.
 PR was something that happened at major air displays during the summer when the Red Arrows and their aircraft were operating from the same airfield as the display.
 On those occasions, PR consisted of one or two red-suited pilots chatting to punters and autographing their programmes and gizzits, but little else.
 The Team Manager, Red 10, was the obvious man to deal with the media at public displays where the Team did not land, because he was the red-suited Commentator and safety man and, therefore, had to be present at every display.

 So, after a frustrating first couple of weeks, I made my own rules without consulting or informing anyone!
 I visited all my local newspapers and regional radio and TV stations as far afield as Nottingham, Sheffield, Leeds and Hull to introduce myself in person.
 I was welcomed and given tours of newsrooms and studios wherever I went.
 I could not have the use of a service car because, I was told firmly, “There’s no budget for that sort of thing”, so I used my own car for all my visits.
 I submitted my monthly mileage claims direct to the appropriate Civil Service department in Gloucester – and they were always paid promptly and without question.
-It never even occured to me that, as a Retired Officer, I could also have claimed for overtime.
+It never even occurred to me that, as a Retired Officer, I could also have claimed for overtime.
 What a good job I am honest!